-This approach provides optimal opportunities for learning and community connected-ness within a flexible framework," according to Alicia Gejman, Director of Formal Education.
-"Most importantly, it maintains the high standards and strong core curriculum for which we at the Cohen Religious School are known."
+This approach provides optimal opportunities for learning and community connectedness within a flexible framework.
+Most importantly, it maintains the high standards and strong core curriculum for which the Cohen Religious School is known.